Written for The Film Talk:

-The trick to being a good troublemaker is to lob your brick and then vanish, so it’s entirely fitting that Richard Stanley had made his two recognized feature films by 1993 and has found other fish to fry ever since.
-Stuck as we are in a drought of troublemaking directors, that’s a shame.
-But it does leave his authentic piece of brilliance to stand in splendid isolation.
+If the trick to being a good troublemaker is to lob your brick and promptly vanish, then Richard Stanley fits the pattern, a troublemaker from the Fortean end of the spectrum who made his two recognised feature films before 1993 and has found other fish to fry ever since.
+But this does leave one of them, a singular piece of semi-fictional psycho-geography, to stand in splendid isolation.

-What does work, and well enough to signpost Stanley’s great gift, is the not-very-sub-text.
-Stuck in a land of sterilization and birth control, restless artist Jill, played by Stacey Travis as a ballsy flame-haired Final Girl, builds a surrogate child out of black market junk and gets an uncontrollable killobot for her troubles.
-The sequence where she builds the machine is a great piece of montage, with the beast watching the endless violence on television while Jill gifts him a body and paints it with the Stars And Stripes.
-Weaned on war crimes and punk rock, the kid duly goes after his mom with a phallic drill bit very close to the one last seen heading for a tender area of Julie Christie in Demon Seed.
-Close, but no cigar.
+What does work, and signpost Stanley’s bigger project, is the conspicuous sub-text.
+Stuck in a land of sterilisation and birth control, restless artist Jill, played by Stacey Travis as a ballsy flame-haired Final Girl, builds a surrogate child out of black market junk and gets an uncontrollable killobot for her troubles.
+She builds the thing via montage, with the beast watching endless violence on television while Jill gifts him a body and paints it with the Stars And Stripes.
+Weaned on war crimes and punk rock, the kid duly goes after his mom with a phallic drill bit very close to the one seen heading for Julie Christie in Demon Seed.

-The best thing about Dust Devil is two of those people, the shaman Joe played by John Matshikiza and the cop Ben played by Zakes Mokae; two actors not demeaned in the slightest by the film’s wild mix of social witchcraft, playing two characters long since battered into shreds.
+The best thing about Dust Devil is two of those people, a shaman named Joe played by John Matshikiza, and the cop Ben played by Zakes Mokae; two actors not demeaned in the slightest by the film’s wild mix of social witchcraft, playing two characters long since battered into shreds.
 The social document of these two South African performers playing out this story, both of them as freighted with past experiences as the characters they portray and both now gone, is not short of power.
 Mokae’s voice sounds like creaking shelves of history books.
 Dust Devil’s delirium finally crests when poor tormented Ben gets an inkling that he just might be a character in someone else’s film.
-Hypnotized by a vision of his wife as the Black Madonna, he lurches sideways out of his own movie in a flurry of sprocket holes.
+Hypnotised by a vision of his wife as the Black Madonna, he lurches sideways out of his own movie in a flurry of sprocket holes, briefly rising into some other and more real reality in a gnostic flicker.
 Free at last.

 Tough to top that.
 And barring the disastrous miseries of Stanley’s attempt to film The Island of Dr Moreau, he hasn’t tried.
-Instead he turned that same eye for montage and illusion to documentaries, and if ever there was a convincing argument that the best documentarians are anthropologists, Richard Stanley is it.
-All his documentaries are worth the effort, but inevitably the humdinger is Secret Glory, a wild old girl of a doc taking in Nazism, mountains of crystal in the Tyrolean Alps, and the Holy Grail being carved out of a meteorite.
-Made in 2000 it fits neatly into the millennial vibe of the moment, while also looking askance at Grant Morrison’s The Invisibles and backwards towards Illuminatus!.
-Watched today, it also looks as if Stanley preempted the folks now thought to be reinvigorating the documentary form by a decade or so.
+Instead he returned to documentaries, having said in the past that non-fiction anthropologies were his route into fictional works in progress, the notebooks of the mind.
+And if ever there was a convincing argument that the best documentarians are indeed anthropologists, Richard Stanley makes it.
+All his documentaries are worth the effort, but the spiciest is The Secret Glory about the life of Obersturmführer Otto Rain, a febrile tale of Nazism, mountains of crystal in the Tyrolean Alps, and the Holy Grail being carved out of a meteorite, whose factual accuracy may hardly be the point.
+Made in 2000 it fits neatly into the millennial vibe of the moment, while also looking askance at puckish fictions such as Grant Morrison’s The Invisibles and even backwards towards Illuminatus!.
+In the version of the film in the Subversive Cinema Dust Devil set, it’s tricky to spot where limited resources stop and Stanley’s playful nature starts—he drops Jerry Goldsmith’s music from The Final Conflict onto the soundtrack, again facing down self-parody as deadpan as you like.
+Watched today, it looks as if Stanley preempted a bunch of the expressionistic tactics now found gingering up the documentary form by a decade or so, and was ahead of the game in treating facts as just more data to play with.